mobiliabrus/tourbook/docs/2-tour.md

 Later, by chance, we left the island together.
 We took the same vehicle provided by the dive shop; they headed to Tawau Airport while I went to downtown Tawau.

+Sharing our room was a man from Taiwan who had come for diving.
+He was always sharing his diving experiences with us and told me that just a few days earlier he had seen several turtles under this very platform, assuring me that if I paid attention, I would surely see them too.
+So, in the following days, I enjoyed spending time on the platform, hoping to catch sight of these creatures.
+However, not a single turtle appeared.

+One time, their diving boat failed to return on schedule, causing concern among the platform staff.
+Eventually, it did return, and the Taiwanese man informed me that they had encountered a "washing machine current" at Sipadan, which nearly prevented them from returning safely.
+It was incidents like these that influenced me and eventually led me down the path of diving as well.

 ### KAPALAI

 ```<a-img>